******* Mathematics at the Ness of Brodgar

 Structure-1

 Above are the double squares that I have found in the design of Structure-1 at the Ness of Brodgar.
 The measurements I give below are in human ulna, fibula and tibia bones, resp.
-26.18cm, 37.025cm, 41.14cm (see Bone measures), although I have come to believe that they probably also used half units of these bone lengths, because I think they did not have a concept of a half number, but did have a concept of a half and a double unit of length.
-To introduce though more units would only complicate matters.
-Maybe there are in the human body bones of 13.1cm , this would fit Powels contention that they used 13.1m as a unit building Newgrange.
-Maybe they used bones of a hapless dead child to fit the half ulna and so with the others, but they might as well have made wooden sticks of the diffrent bone lengths
+26.18cm, 37.025cm, 41.14cm (see Bone measures), although I have come to believe that they probably also used half units of these bone lengths, at least the half ulna length, because I think they did not have a concept of a half number, but did have a concept of a half and a double unit of length.
+In the human body bones of 13.1 cm would fit Powell’s contention, that they used 13.1 meter! as a unit in building Newgrange.
+I found that the clavicle would fit 13.1 cm, that is half the ulna length of 26.18cm, so 13.1m would be 100 clavicles.

 Here we see all squares expressed in ulna bone lengths of 26.18 cm.
-The red squares are 15 ulna = 3.93m squared, the yellow squares are 12.5 ulna 3.27m squared, and the small purple squares 2.5 ulna (0.655m).
-Significant here is that the piers, which are the small squares, are practically rectangular while often these piers taper towards the inside as we see it at Structures 8 and 12.
-So the rectangular character has largely been preserved in the piers, which have a length of 5 ulna= 1.31m. (on the aerial photos it seems the piers taper slightly, but this may not be the case at the base).
+The red squares are 15 ulna = 3.93m squared, the yellow squares are 12.5 ulna = 25 clavicle, 3.27m squared, and the small purple squares 2.5 ulna = 5 clavicles (0.655m).
+Significant here is that the piers, which are the double small squares, that mark the recesses, are practically rectangular while often these piers taper towards the inside as we see it at Structures 8 and 12.
+So the rectangular character has largely been preserved in the piers, which have a length of 5 ulnas = 10 clavicles = 1.31m. (on the aerial photos it seems the piers taper slightly, but this may not be the case at the base).

 The next picture shows how the overall length of the inside is twice the diagonal of the red square, in blue, 11.11m, being 30 fibula of 37.025 cm, and how a Pythagorean triangle (a²+b²=c²) of 15, 20, 25 ulna (3,4,5) can be constructed from the top corners of the piers towards the diagonally opposite corners.
 The width of the chamber of 25 ulna = 6.55m, reveals itself here and is coloured in green.